swhalley/node-cert-express/README.md

 # Introduction
 A simple express server using the pem library to show how to create a server that allows HTTPS connections.
 This utilizes a self-signed certificate whcih is perfect for development servers.

-There are no extra dependencies like openSSL or keytool required ot generate a certificate.
-It is done in the node server on startup.
+On a Mac there are no extra dependencies.
+The PEM library uses OpenSSL under the covers which should be installed on a mac be default.
+Windows on the other hand is a different beast and requires you to install OpenSSL.
+Good luck!!

 # Usage
 Server will startup from the command line.